On May 12 2020 by Klasko Immigration

 - Confirming the correct start date for the temporary visa.
 This should not be the approval date for the L-1 or H-1B petition or the start date for the job.
 It should be the date of arrival in the United States.

-- “Recapturing” time spent out of the U.S. When calculating the five, six, or seven years allowed by a temporary visa, only time actually spent in the U.S. officially counts.
+- “Recapturing” time spent out of the U.S. When calculating the five, six, or seven years allowed by temporary visas, only time actually spent in the U.S. officially counts.
 It’s possible to “recapture,” or add time on to the visa by showing that an individual traveled overseas on vacation or for work assignments.

 By extending a time limit on a temporary visa, a worker may be able to buy the additional time necessary to apply for permanent residence or employment authorization.